China is the top producer of rare earths and also holds the largest rare earth reserves. Which other countries made the list?

 What is the global total for rare earths reserves?

-Global rare earths reserves amount to 120 million MT.
-With demand for rare earth minerals ramping up as hype about electric vehicles and other high-tech products continues, it will be interesting to see how the top producers contribute to future supply.
+In total, global rare earths reserves amount to 120 million MT.
+With demand for rare earth minerals ramping up as hype about electric vehicles and other high-tech products continues in the mining sector, it will be interesting to see how the above countries contribute to supply in the future.

 Don’t forget to follow us @INN_Resource for real-time news updates!